teracow/googliser/README.md

 `-D` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.
 Default is to retain these image files.
 Umm, don't specify this and `--no-gallery` at the same time.

+`-E` or `--exact-search`
+Perform an exact search only.
+Disregard Google suggestions and loose matches.
+Default is to perform a loose search.

 `--exclude [FILE]`
 Any previously downloaded URLs will be saved into this file (if specified).
 Specify this file again for future searches to ensure the same links are not reused.